Distinguished Professor Emeritus, Linus Pauling Institute

 Email Address: firstname.lastname@example.org

-We have found that lipoic acid and certain metal chelators (metal-binding agents) effectively inhibit CAM and MCP-1 expression by human aortic endothelial cells and suppress vascular inflammation and atherosclerosis in experimental mice.
-We are currently performing two randomized clinical trials to investigate the effects of lipoic acid supplementation on oxidative stress, inflammation, serum lipids and lipoproteins, blood pressure, and other coronary risk factors in healthy subjects and heart disease patients.
+We found that lipoic acid and certain metal chelators (metal-binding agents) effectively inhibit CAM and MCP-1 expression by human aortic endothelial cells and suppress vascular inflammation and atherosclerosis in experimental mice.
+We performed randomized clinical trials to investigate the effects of lipoic acid supplementation on oxidative stress, inflammation, serum lipids and lipoproteins, blood pressure, and other coronary risk factors in healthy subjects and heart disease patients.

 ||B.S., Biochemistry, Swiss Federal Institute of Technology, Zürich (ETH-Z), Switzerland